Teaching Kids to Pray Powerful Prayers!

 Thankfully with medication AND prayer, we did not end up in the emergency room!

 But this situation reaffirmed to me just how important it is for kids to learn how to pray.
+Parents we need to be teaching kids to pray!
 It’s a powerful tool they can use for the rest of their life.

 We’ve been teaching our kids to pray since a very young age.
 In fact, we don’t think there is ever an age where they are too young to start.

 - You may be thinking, “Sometimes I feel uncomfortable praying.
 Especially out loud.
 How am I going to teach my child to do this?”

-- Keep reading to find 4 practical steps to teach your child how to pray powerful prayers!
+- Keep reading to find 4 practical steps to teaching kids to pray powerful prayers!

 #1 Just Start